google/WebFundamentals/src/_langs/en/fundamentals/getting-started/web-starter-kit/setting-up.markdown

 variables and functions, which help you structure your CSS in a modular and reusable fashion.

-Once you have installed the NPM packages, along with Gulp (globally), Sass will be available to you.
+Once you have installed the NPM packages, along with Gulp (globally), install Sass by running the following Ruby command to make Sass available to you: `gem install sass`

 ## Set Up Your Web Starter Kit Project